c1505/job-tracker/blog_post.md

 Ultimately, I want to show results on a page and save the ones that I want to apply to and/or further evaluate.

+## Saving a posting to the application
+Looks like I will have to scrape to get some of the information I want.
+I want to save the complete posting body.

+I guess I could start with the intermediate information and just create from the information I have access to through the api.
+Still includes alot of the relevant information I need.
+Then prompt the user to click the link for the full description.

+This way I can still accomplish the goal of knowing where the job lies on my processing.
+Viewed, Applied, ect...

+## Do

+## Maybe
+create a job from posting without additional request to indeed

+# Done

 ### Issues
 Guard broke.  not sure why